AeroWidescreen/NFSMW2012HDEffects/README.md

 ToggleScreenDirthotkey : Controls the ToggleScreenDirt setting while playing.

 ## FAQ
-Q: What version of the game is this compatibile with?
+Q: What version of the game is this compatible with?
 A: This has been tested using the official Steam and Origin releases, version 1.5.

 Q: What are the system requirements?